History of SuperSax New Mexico

 --Mark Weber, Albuquerque Yacht Club, KUNM Jazz

-While doing research in 2010 for a project, I came across a couple of vintage YouTube videos of Med Flory's Supersax group.
+While doing research in 2010 for a project, I came across a couple of vintage YouTube video of Med Flory's Supersax group.
 I owned several of their records in the past

 but had not thought about Supersax for many years.
 The music and the band amazed and excited me all over again.
 I wanted to play that music and knew that there were sax players in New Mexico that could